 - Special accommodations

-At the Lenahan Law Firm, we understand how overwhelming it can be to endure a catastrophic injury especially when it was sustained at the hands of a reckless or careless individual.
+At The Lenahan Law Firm, we understand how overwhelming it can be to endure a catastrophic injury especially when it was sustained at the hands of a reckless or careless individual.
 For this reason, we would like the opportunity to assist you in recovering the compensation that you deserve.
-By taking advantage of a free initial consultation with a legal professional from our firm, you will have the chance to review the circumstances of your injury with someone that can inform you of your options and walk you through the process of filing a lawsuit.
+By taking advantage of a free initial consultation with a Dallas spinal injury lawyer our firm, you will have the chance to review the circumstances of your injury with someone that can inform you of your options and walk you through the process of filing a lawsuit.

 Our firm fights for the full and maximum compensation for all personal injury clients.
 We solely take on severe injury cases because we believe that our clients deserve a firm that is fully dedicated to one cause.
 We are able to devote our time to each unique case due to the small number of cases we handle at once.
 This is a benefit to all of our clients and has allowed us to obtain excellent results in our severe injury cases.